A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: Experiments

-\textbf{Settings.} We evaluate on the D4RL benchmark \cite{d4rl}, which provides various continuous-control tasks and datasets.
-We focus on MuJoCo and AntMaze domains.
 We first perform 1M gradient steps for offline pretraining, and then perform 100K environment steps for online finetuning.
 While some prior works \cite{iql,pex,apl} take 1M environment steps for finetuning, we argue that 1M environment steps are even enough for an online RL agent to achieve expert-level performance.
 Thus, we believe finetuning for 100K environment steps is a more reasonable setting, which is also adopted by \cite{mcq,apl}.
+All the experiments are repeated with 5 different random seeds.
+For each evaluation, we run 10 episodes for MuJoCo tasks and 100 episodes for AntMaze tasks.
+We employ the normalized score, i.e., D4RL score, as a metric to assess the agent's performance.
+In this context, a score of 0 signifies random performance, while a score of 100 indicates expert-level performance.
+We report the average D4RL score over last 3 evaluations for MuJoCo tasks, and last 10 evaluations for AntMaze tasks.